Arsenic Toxicity

 The EPA has stated that, “Regarding human health effects, the primary target of inorganic arsenic exposure is dependent on the route of exposure” (6).
 For example, when the element is exposed to the skin, the adverse symptoms manifest themselves on the dermal layer of the body in the form of lesions, skin discoloration, etc. When ingested, it affects the gastrointestinal tract and causes such symptoms as nausea, abdominal pain, diarrhea, even bladder and liver cancer.
 When inhaled, this toxic element has been linked to the occurrence of lung cancer (6).

-How to Detox Arsenic
+How to Detect Arsenic Toxicity

 Here are some notes regarding arsenic levels considered when reviewing your Hair Tissue Mineral Analysis (7):